ACHMEDIUS/RISC-V-Emulator/README.md

 - **GitHub Actions:** `.github/workflows/ci.yaml` installs uv, builds the emulator, and runs the full Python test suite on every push and pull request.
 - **Husky Hooks:** After running `npm install`, the `pre-commit` hook uses `uvx` to format Python and C++ sources, build the emulator, and execute the tests before allowing a commit.

-## Academic Integrity Notice

-This project is part of an academic assignment.
-If you are a student:
-- You **must** implement the core emulator logic yourself
-- Using this repository's tooling/infrastructure is allowed
-- Copying implementation code from others violates academic integrity policies

 ## License